ALE – Autonomous Train Drivers‘ Unions of Europe

 Tel: + 39 / 6 / 4730 76 66

-The Board of Management of ALE is composed of:
+The Management Board of ALE is composed of:

 - the other Presidents of all constituent member unions of ALE that are not already represented among the executive officers

 The chief organ of ALE is the ALE Congress which is generally held every four years.
-The ALE Congress elects the Executive Officers of the Board of Management and passes resolutions on main political aims for the period until the next ALE Congress.
+The ALE Congress elects the Executive Officers of the Management Board and passes resolutions on main political aims for the period until the next ALE Congress.